aayush-dhattarwal/book-recommender-system/README.md

 # How to run this app
 1) Clone this repository

 2) Create a virtual environment by using this series of commands: pip install virtualenv > virtualenv myenv > myenv\Scripts\activate (for windows)

 pip install virtualenv > virtualenv virtualenv_name > source virtualenv_name/bin/activate (for linux)

-3) Copy all files from the cloned repo to newly created virtual environment folder
+3) Copy all files from the cloned repo to newly created virtual environment folder.

 4) Install all the packages by using the following command: pip install -r requirements.txt

 5) Now for the final step.
 Run the app using this command: python app.py